Dyler1208/Credit-Card-Fraud-Detection/README.md

 Implications of the Project

-This project has important real-world applications in the financial and banking sector:

  	Improved Fraud Detection: Helps banks identify fraudulent transactions quickly and accurately Financial Loss Reduction: Minimizes losses caused by unauthorized transactions Enhanced Security: Strengthens digital payment systems and customer trust